Gaurav-461/filmpire/README.md

 # Filmpire

-Filmpire is a modern web application for discovering, searching, and managing movies.
+Cineverse is a modern web application for discovering, searching, and managing movies.
 It leverages the [TMDB API](https://www.themoviedb.org/documentation/api) to provide up-to-date movie information, genres, and user-specific features like favorites and watchlists.

 ## Features